-In 2022, OFWs constitute around 26% of Ovialand's client base.
+In 2022, OFWs constitute around 26% of reservation sales and 31% of revenues of Ovialand.
 These clients are mostly professional and career pathed individuals such as nurses, doctors, accountants, engineers, etc. Ovialand's OFW market is currently spread out in North America (40%), Middle East (30%), Europe (10%) and Asia (15%) and other countries (5%).
 To mitigate this risk, the Company is continuously educating its sellers to reach more locally employed homebuyers by providing training that will enable sellers to focus more on the locally employed market.
 Starting 2023 onwards, Ovialand aims to balance this by targeting up to 80% -locally employed base and 20% for the OFW market.